AdvancedPhotonSource/GSAS-II-tutorials/MDtutorials/k_vec_isodistort/k_vec_isodistort.md

 ---
-# Tutorial: Use of  ISODISTORT with a k-vector found by GSAS-II
+Title: "Tutorial: Use of ISODISTORT with a k-vector found by GSAS-II"
 ---
 <!--- Don't change the HTML version of this file; edit the .md version -->

+# Tutorial: Use of ISODISTORT with a k-vector found by GSAS-II

 * Exercise files are found [here](data/index.html)